Keelung campaign: French strategic debate, September 1884

-In the wake of the Battle of Foochow (23 August 1884), which inaugurated the nine-month Sino-French War, the French decided to make a second attempt to put pressure on China by seizing Keelung.
+In the wake of the Battle of Fuzhou (23 August 1884), which inaugurated the nine-month Sino-French War, the French decided to make a second attempt to put pressure on China by seizing Keelung.
 Admiral Courbet argued vigorously against a campaign in Formosa and submitted alternative proposals for a campaign in northern Chinese waters to seize either Port Arthur or Weihaiwei.
 He was supported by Jules Patenôtre, the French minister to China.

 Courbet's proposals, although militarily attractive, were too ambitious for the French government to stomach.
 The French premier Jules Ferry fought the Sino-French War in the teeth of parliamentary disapproval, and was unable to give Courbet the resources necessary for a major campaign on the Chinese mainland.
 A limited operation to seize Keelung, on the other hand, could be undertaken with the forces already at Courbet's disposal.
 The town could be taken and held by a relatively small French force, and with its nearby coal mines would make an admirable wartime base for the Far East Squadron.
 A victory at Keelung would also avenge the failure of 6 August.
 The decision to attack Keelung was made by the French cabinet on 18 September 1884.
 For good measure, the cabinet also sanctioned an attack on nearby Tamsui, provided that the town could be captured without damage to European commercial interests.